NimaFathi/DeCoDEx/README.md

 - `--csv_dir`: Where to save CSV files with metadata about the generations.
 - `--detector_threshold`, `--classifier_threshold`: Thresholds for activation of the detector and classifier.

-Please refer to the provided script file within the repository for a comprehensive example, including all necessary parameters for running your counterfactual generation experiments effectively.

 ## Results
-The directory structure for the results of the experiments is organized as follows:
+The directory structure for the results of the experiments is organized as:
 ```
 output_path/
 └── Results/